ribbiks/doom_lua/README.md

 # doom_lua
 A collection of scripts for Doom Builder X or the lua fork of Ultimate Doom Builder

+### bevel.lua

+* Adds bevels to the intersection of all selected linedefs.
+* I've mostly tested this on 1S linedefs drawn in the void, I can't vouch for it behaving well with more complicated selections.

 ### circularizer.lua

 * Transform a map from a rectangle into a ring.